 “It’s pretty cool, living in a tower with windows on all sides.
 It must get a breeze at night.”

-I had her sit in the bay view window.
-Then we heard the whistle that had echoed on other nights.
-I whistled back, which was returned, but then was silent.
+I have her sit in the bay view window.
+Then we hear the whistle that has echoed on other nights.
+I whistle back, which is returned, but then is silent.

 “We don’t know.
 Maybe a ghost.”

 “You guys.
 Where’s Scott’s room?”